vassdeniss/vassdeniss/README.md

 [Software University - Programming Basics C#](https://softuni.bg/certificates/details/112260/58fd4d38)

 ## 🌱 Currently studying...
-I am currently a student at Software University taking the Programming Basics with C# course!
+I am currently a student at Software University taking Programming Fundamentals with C#!
-Also learning Unity in my free time :P
+Also learning a little bit of everything in my free time - Unity, Android Development, C++

-In the past months I've used and been learning languages like:
+In the past year I've used and been learning languages like:
 * C#
 * JavaScript
 * Java